The diyaudio store has again SilentSwitchers in stock.

-Now that all rewards have been shipped, you can track your shipment (English language) through the German Post/DHL.
+Shipment tracking: Normally when I ship your SilentSwitchers I will forward the tracking # to you.
+You can track your shipment (English language) through the German Post/DHL.
 Just enter the tracking number I emailed to you.
-For US destinations, when te shipment has entered US national territory you can track it there as well.
+For US destinations, when the shipment has entered US national territory you can track it there as well.

 update: I have a video about the SilentSwitcher now!